N-V-2/sudoku-solver/README.md

 # Sudoku Solver Implementation with Algorithm X

+##Overvieew
-This repository contains Rust implementations of a Sudoku solver using Donald Knuth's Algorithm X for multiple solutions, both in sequential and parallel versions.
+This repository contains Rust implementations of a Sudoku solver using Algorithm X (https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X),the backtracking algorithm introduced by Donald Knuth to solve an exact cover problem for multiple solutions, both in sequential and parallel versions to explore performance improvements in solving NP-complete problems.

-**Features**
+**Features
 - Finds all possible solutions for 9x9 Sudoku puzzle
 - Converts Sudoku into exact cover problem
-- Two versions of Algorithm X:
+- Two versions of Algorithm X for exact cover problems:
   - Sequential version
   - Parallel version
+- Includes benchmark tests to compare sequential vs parallel performance
+- Test case for both algorithm x